-The AIABaltimore Urban Design Committee has launched a competition for a micro-short film exploring Charm City.
-In a film of no more than two minutes, entrants are challenged to investigate the public spaces that make Baltimore unique and how those spaces shape us.
-Come explore what makes Baltimore charming!
+This year, the AIABaltimore Urban Design Committee launched a competition for a micro-short film exploring the theme “What Makes Charm City Charming?”.
+In a film of no more than two minutes, entrants were challenged to investigate the public spaces that make Baltimore unique and how those spaces shape us.

 Debbie Donaldson Dorsey is the Director of The Baltimore Film Office at the Baltimore Office of Promotion and the Arts.
 The Baltimore Film Office is the official liaison between production companies and city agencies, providing access to city services and expedited permits.
 The film office also serves as liaison between production companies and businesses, crew and communities and markets Baltimore as a first-class location for filming.